-If you grow zucchini in your garden, they can grow rapidly and before you know it you have so many you don’t know what to do with them.
-Have you every tried making some dill zucchini pickles?
-You would be hard pressed to tell the difference between a cucumber pickle and a zucchini pickle.
+If you grow zucchini in your garden, they can grow rapidly, and before you know it you have so many you don’t know what to do with them.
+Have you ever tried making some dill zucchini pickles?
+You would be hard-pressed to tell the difference between a cucumber pickle and a zucchini pickle.
 They taste remarkably the same.
+They work especially well with larger zucchinis.
 These pickles go great chopped up in tuna salad or all by themselves.
 Here is my easy recipe for dill zucchini pickles.
-This recipe will make 5 quart jars of pickles.
+This recipe will make 5-quart jars of pickles.

 How to Make Dill Zucchini Pickles